NetFoundry/azure-deploy/NetworkLoadBalancer/Azure/README.md

     Need to Create 2 Customer Hosted Edge Routers on your NF Network using the [Get Reg Keys](https://nfconsole.io/login) and save registration keys

 ***STEPS***
-    Here are the steps to create HA Infra (2 NF Backend ERs, Network Load Balancer in the Azure Region.
-If you need more than one reion, you can rerun it more than once.
-Just dont forget to change the region name.
+    If you need such HA set up in more than one region, you can rerun it more than once.
+Just don't forget to change the region name.
 You can use Azure Cli or Azure Button.

 1. az cli